Please note that this pertains to South African Labour Relations and Best Practice.

 • Make sure that the employees that are in charge of ‘procurement’ of any kind, do not have private relationships with your suppliers.

-This means that you should not have a staff member in charge of purchasing all of the stationary for the Company, who is married to someone who owns a stationary store.
-This is clearly a conflict of interest and could result in illegal ‘kick backs’ and the earning of unearned commissions.
+This means that you should not have a staff member in charge of purchasing all of the stationary for the Company, who is married to someone who owns a stationery store.
+This is clearly a conflict of interest and could result in illegal ‘kickbacks’ and the earning of unearned commissions.
 It could also end up meaning that your Company is paying bigger fees for purchases than you should be.

-• Make sure that your staff members have written permission to carry on with a business that is in competition to your own.
+• Make sure that your staff members have written permission to carry on with a business that is in competition with your own.

 • Employers cannot expect employees to perform illegal duties.